jmar0904/joemartin-MADA-project/code/readme.md

 garminConnectScrape.R may not be reproducible for all users.
 It requires a Garmin Connect account and data.
 Instructions for starting a remote driver with Selenium are included.
 End of script contains some of the data cleaning done to the raw data.

 Binary variables generated to describe distance of run (short,middle,long).

-shoe_tracking.R is not currently relevant to this project, but was built for exploration